MicrosoftDocs/Devices-docs/surface/surface-service-and-repair.md

 ### Repair videos

-Demos from Surface engineering show how to disassemble replaceable components, as documented in Surface service guides.
+Demos from Surface engineering show how to disassemble replacement components, as documented in Surface service guides.

 - [Surface Pro 9](https://youtu.be/S_i5OQNUbh8)
 - [Surface Laptop 5](https://youtu.be/6aCpzyfDUnk)